ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 {{?RFC9260}} re-used TCP congestion control algorithms.

 Since then, many conditions have changed.
-The set of protocols using congestion control algorithms has spread beyond TCP, SCTP and DCCP, to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) (e.g., {{?RFC8836}}) and beyond.
+The set of protocols using congestion control algorithms has grown to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) (e.g., {{?RFC8836}}) and beyond.
 Some proponents of alternative congestion control algorithms now have the opportunity to test and deploy at scale without IETF review.
 There is more